Drive-thru only Chick-fil-A opening in Lancaster

 One of America’s most popular fast food restaurants is opening a new location in the Antelope Valley, and you won’t need (or be able) to get out of your car to order.

-Chick-fil-A will be opening a drive-thru only restaurant later this week in Lancaster.
+Chick-fil-A will be opening a drive-thru-only restaurant in Lancaster on Thursday, according to the Antelope Valley Press.
 The fast food company says the new operation will bring in 120 full- and part-time jobs to the local community.

 As part of the special grand opening, Chick-fil-A is recognizing 100 “local heroes” in the Lancaster community, and awarding them with free entrees for an entire year.